 Our hotels typically operate under one of three different business models; owned, leased managed or franchised:

 The System Fund is managed by IHG for the benefit of hotels in the IHG System with the objective of driving revenues for the hotels.
-Total income for the System Fund in 2013 was $1.35 billion (2012: $1.25 billion) and these funds are used to pay for marketing, the IHG Rewards Club loyalty programme and the global reservation system.
+Total assessments and contributions paid by hotels to the System Fund in 2014 were $1.5 billion (2012: $1.3 billion) and these assessments are used to fund marketing, the IHG Rewards Club loyalty programme and the global reservation system.
 The System Fund is planned to operate at break even and does not result in a profit or loss for IHG.